digitalshawn/eot-transitions/README.md

 The team brainstormed various achievable metrics for observing change in the web presence of each administration.

 ### Side-by-Side Visual
-We used -- to first produce thumbnails for each memento for the home page of the 6 chosen domains.
-This was used as a preliminary mechanism to visualise broad scale change
+We used -- to first produce thumbnails for each memento (queried from the CDX server in the Internet Archive's Wayback Machine) for the home page of the 6 chosen domains.
+This was used as a preliminary mechanism to visualise broad scale change, and as a potential way to deep dive into the web archives.

 ### Simhash Distance